Solvable Tuple Patterns and Their Applications to Program Verification: Introduction

-The above method is somewhat reminiscent of methods (such as Nelson-Oppen combination procedure~\cite{10.1145/322186.322198}) for deciding a combination of theories; indeed, we are combining a method for reasoning about lists (based on solvable tuple inference) and one for verifying integer programs.
+\iffull The above method is somewhat reminiscent of methods (such as Nelson-Oppen combination procedure~\cite{10.1145/322186.322198}) for deciding combinations of theories; indeed, it combines a method for reasoning about lists (based on STP inference) with one for verifying integer programs.
 Various techniques to combine static analyses have also been proposed~\cite{10.1145/200994.200998,DBLP:conf/pldi/GulwaniT06,10.1007/978-3-642-19805-2_31}.
-To our knowledge, however, the way we combine methods for solving problems in individual domains also seems novel.
+To our knowledge, however, the way we combine methods for solving problems in individual domains also seems novel. \fi